Skip to main content

 Allegiant Management Handles Lease Terminations with Care

-If you’re a property owner or tenant navigating lease agreements in Florida, Allegiant Management Group is here to help.
+If you own property or rent in Florida, Allegiant Management Group can help you with lease agreements.
 Our experienced team provides expert property management services, ensuring compliance with lease terms and Florida landlord-tenant laws.

-Contact us today to learn how we can assist you in managing lease terminations and finding the best solutions for your rental property needs!
+Contact us today.
+We can help you manage lease terminations and find the best solutions for your rental property needs!

 How much does it cost to break lease?

 Breaking a lease in Florida typically costs one to two months’ rent, depending on the lease agreement.
-Florida law does not require landlords to mitigate damages by finding a new tenant, so tenants may owe rent until the lease ends unless an early termination clause applies.
+Florida law does not make landlords find a new tenant to reduce damages.
+This means tenants may have to pay rent until the lease ends, unless there is an early termination clause.

 How much does it usually cost to break a lease?